 In July 2014, DPD conducted a raid on an illegal gambling business right here in our neighborhood.
 Long story short, the owner of an Elmwood business reached out to Elmwood Neighborhood Association that January to inform them of hundreds of cars that would suddenly park in the commercial district and strangers coming in to ask where the "game room" was.
 ENA's then-president Kenneth Denson investigated and reached out to DPD and Scott Griggs for help, and a months-long process culminated in the seizure of "31 8-liner style machines, almost $4,700 in cash as well as documents and monitors from the building."
+(Note: Under Texas law, the machines themselves are not illegal, only the payout of cash prizes from such machines.)

 The House Always Wins